jibanCat/SimulationRunnerDM/README.md

 sbatch mpi_submit
 ```

-After the simulation finished, you can find the output files in the `output/` folder.
+After the simulation finished, you will find the output files in the `output/` folder.
-Further information about the output files please check MP-Gadget manual.
+Further information about the output files please check the [MP-Gadget manual](https://www.overleaf.com/read/kzksrgnzhtnh).

 For example, `output/powerspectrum-<scale factor>.txt` contains the data for the matter power spectrum.
 The scale factor is from 0 ~ 1, where 1 means the current Universe.